Mayo Clinic's approach

 Multidisciplinary team approach

 At Mayo Clinic, doctors trained in lung conditions (pulmonologists), chest surgery (thoracic surgeons), heart surgery (cardiac surgeons), infectious disease management, mental health conditions (psychiatrists) and other specialties may collaborate as a multidisciplinary team to provide you with coordinated, comprehensive care.
-Doctors work together with health care professionals in many areas to evaluate you, perform your lung transplant and coordinate follow-up care.
+Doctors work together with health care professionals in many areas to evaluate you, determine your eligibility for a lung transplant, perform your lung transplant and coordinate follow-up care.

 Care team roles